datascore/claude_code_agents/README.md

 ./sync.sh
 ```

 That's it!
-The agents are now available in `~/.claude/agents/`
+The agents are now available globally in `~/.claude/agents/` (user-level)

 ## Available Agents (16 agents)